PabloVales/Loan_Prediction_Model_Deployment/README.md

-# Deployment_ML_model
+# Deployment of a machine learning model

-In this repository a binary classification on a loan prediction model is deployed using Flask and Heroku.
+The objective of this project is to showcase the deployment of a machine learning model.
+Such model is based on a binary classification that predicts whether a client will be given a loan.
+Since the main objective is the deployment itself, the approach taken for this classification is a simple one based on a logistic regression model and optimized with recursive feature elimination (RFE).
 The deployed web-app can be found here: https://loan-prediction-webapp.herokuapp.com/

 # Content